SolaceDev/pubsubplus-connector-kafka-source/README.md

 In both cases ensure to set the topic to `sourcetest`, which the connector is listening to.

-The Kafka consumer from Step 6 should now display the new message arriving to Kafka through the PubSub+ Kafka source connector:
+The Kafka consumer from Step 6 should now display the new message arriving to Kafka through the PubSub+ Kafka Source Connector:
 ```
 Hello world!
 ```